Ezequiel Tovar Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.56 team ERA ranks 22nd across all MLB pitching staffs.
+- The Diamondbacks have the 18th-ranked team ERA among all league pitching staffs (4.54).

-- Diamondbacks pitchers combine to rank 21st in baseball in home runs given up (33 total, 1.2 per game).
+- Diamondbacks pitchers combine to allow 33 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- The Diamondbacks will send Henry (0-0) out to make his second start of the season.
+- Nelson makes the start for the Diamondbacks, his sixth of the season.
+He is 1-1 with a 5.33 ERA and 17 strikeouts in 27 2/3 innings pitched.

-- The left-hander last pitched on Tuesday against the Kansas City Royals, when he threw 4 1/3 innings, allowing three earned runs while giving up four hits.
+- In his last appearance on Wednesday against the Kansas City Royals, the righty tossed five innings, giving up four earned runs while surrendering 11 hits.

+- The 25-year-old has an ERA of 5.33, with 5.7 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .276 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.